denisdeejay/shinobi-utils/vagrant-ispconfig/README.md

 ## Further setup for OSX (Optional)

-We like to set up the following aliases to assist with easy vagrant up, halt and ssh and port forwarding of ports 80 & 443!
+We like to set up the following aliases to assist with easy vagrant up, halt, ssh and port forwarding of ports 80 & 443!

 Add the following to your ~/.profile